LennardKittner/HyperXCloudIIWireless/README.md

 <img src=./screenshots/tray_app.png alt="tray_app" width="400">

 ## Compatibility
 The CLI application is compatible with both Linux and MacOS operating systems.
 However, the tray application is only functional on Linux.
 Although it was only tested on Manjaro/KDE, it should also work on other distribution and desktop environments.

-Currently, only the HyperX Cloud II Wireless is supported.
+Currently, only the HyperX Cloud II Wireless and HyperX Cloud Stinger 2 Wireless.
 However, the HyperX Cloud II Wireless comes in two versions: one produced before HP acquired HyperX and one after.
 The application has only been tested on the HyperX Cloud II Wireless with the HP vendorID.

 ## Prerequisites